Grimy/om_overlap/README.md

 Very Dark Thread: 13.
 N=24 for quicksilver, D=11, L=0.

 Litharge Separation: 11.
-It's not possible to get 4 outputs per cycle starting on cycle 4.
+This is an output-limited level, so it doesn't follow the `N-D+L` formula.
+You can output at most twice on cycle 1 and 2, 3x on cycle 3, and 4x on later cycles, giving a minimum of 11 cycles for the 36 required outputs.

 Stain Remover: 24.
 N=24 for air and water, L=0 (lead wand).